Derric01/Derric01/README.md

 ## 💻 Coder by Day, Gym Enthusiast by Night! 🏋️‍♂️
-🚀 **Passionate about Web Development, AI, Web3, and all things tech!**
+🚀 **Passionate about Web Development, AI, Web3, and all tech things!**
 💡 **Building impactful projects and constantly learning new skills.**
 ⚡ **Always on the lookout for innovative solutions & cutting-edge tech!**